 Learning to sing these scales will help you master all those great R&B runs and riffs.
 There are a lot of similarities between Rossini coloratura and R&B runs and riffs.
-Click here to hear the great Beverly Sills singing an Rossini aria, and here to hear clips of Beyonce and Christina Aguilera singing runs and riffs live.
-Or here for Whitney Houston, and here for Natalie Dessay.
+For an example of what riffs and runs sound like, click here to hear clips of Beyonce and Christina Aguilera singing them, or here for Whitney Houston.

 Most importantly, the bel canto method can help you sing in a way that feels easy on your throat and won’t strain your voice.
 Did you follow the story of Adele needing to cancel her US tour in 2011 and go on complete vocal rest after she had surgery on her voice?
 She is a very talented singer, but was singing in an unhealthy way that damaged her voice – no one wants that!